1.

 There was a

-real danger of the game becoming a rout and could well have done if Stephan König
+real danger of the game becoming a rout, and it could well have done so if Stephan König

 and Felix Spielbühler hadn’t spurned decent chances.
 König missed an even

-easier opportunity on thirty seven minutes to make it 3-0.
+easier opportunity in the thirty-seventh minute to make it 3-0.

 A shocking